superfly/docs/elixir/advanced-guides/github-actions-elixir-ci-cd.html.md

 You want the benefits of modern CI/CD for your Elixir projects?
 You're in the right place!

-Disclaimer: It should go without saying, but these examples use [Github Actions](https://docs.github.com/en/actions) and assume the project's code is hosted on [Github](https://github.com/).

 ## Continuous Integration (CI)

 Continuous integration is a software development practice where developers